infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 Now that we have at least one storage resource to store data, we can create a network interconnecting different machines.

 The _infinit-network_ command is used to create the network, specifying a name and the list of storage resources to rely upon.
-In this example, only the ‘local’ storage resource is used but you could plug as many as you like:
+In this example, only the ‘local’ storage resource is used but you could plug as many as you like.
+Obviously, you need to substitute 'bob' with your username:

 <pre>
 <div><span>Device A</span></div>